tsedio/tsed/docs/docs/converters.md

 ```
 > Non-annotated fields will not be copied into the final object.

-You can also explicitly tell the Converters service that the field should not be serialized with the decorator `@IgnoreProperty`.
+You can also explicitly tell the Converters service that the field should not be serialized with the decorator @@Ignore@@.

 <<< @/docs/docs/snippets/converters/model-ignore-props.ts